sthiessen23/metric-correlation-analysis/README.md

 If you want to calculate some statistical output you have to run statistic\StatisticExecuter.
 Before running you have to specify in the main-method the "File dataFile".
 This variable should contain the path to that file for which you want to calculate the statistics.

-As Output Metric-Correlation-Analysis will generate
+As Output Metric-Correlation-Analysis will generate:

 -	a CSV-file with the result of Shapiro-Wilk-Test for each metric distribution
 -	a CSV-file with a correlation matrix with Pearson Correlation Coefficient
 -	a CSV-file with a correlation matrix with Spearman Correlation Coefficient
--	a box and whisker diagram from SourceMeter-results (You have to specify for which projects you want to generate the boxplots and store the specific SourceMeter results in "your_result_dir"\Boxplot.
+-	a box and whisker diagram from SourceMeter-results (Here you have to specify for which projects you want to generate the boxplots and store the specific SourceMeter results in "your_result_dir"\Boxplot.